Undistraction/default-template/README.md

 * add your own details to `author.config.js`.
 * edit or add files to `/files` and `/templates`.
 * 'npm publish'
+* install as a global package
+* use `default-template-init` in the root of a project as outlined above.

 ## Notes